Zaicon/InfiniteChestsV3/README.md

 /chest cancel - Cancels any of the above actions.
 /convchests [-r] - Converts any "real" chests to database chests (or reverse with `-r`).
 /prunechests - Permanently removes empty chests from the world and database.
-/transfer - Converts the database from InfiniteChestsV2 to InfiniteChestsV3.
-[TODO: Add V1 conversion]
+/transferchests - Converts the database from InfiniteChests V1 or V2 to InfiniteChestsV3.
 ```

 ###Permisisons